MSEndpointMgr/EDGEProfiles/README.md

   Backups are zipped to allow for easy storage on locations like OneDrive.
   Before archiving the backup, all profiles have their Cache emptied.

   Restore will replace the current users Edge data.
-The command requires that the user chooses how to handle existing data.
+The command requires that the user choose how to handle existing data.

+  NB: Authentication tokens can't be exported, so users will have to sign-in again to services using modern authentication.

  **.Example**